DreadBoy/curriculum-vitae/README.md

 This list includes work I got paid for, in chronological order.
 Some of that work isn't online any more or it's behind authentication.

 * AP News website rewrite (release planned for autumm 2018)
-    * Express + React, with SSR and CSR
+    * Koa + React, with client- and server-side rendering
     * worked solo
 * Cashlook website
     * Express + Pug, vanilla Javascript for progressive improvements